WinsDominoes/PhotoSphereStudio/README.md

 ```bash
 npm install
 ```
+3. Rename `config.example.json` to `config.json`

-3. Update the `config.json` file in the root directory of the project and fill it with the required information (clientId, clientSecret, etc.)
+4. Update the `config.json` file in the root directory of the project and fill it with the required information (clientId, clientSecret, etc.)

-4. Start the server
+5. Start the server

 ```bash
 node index.js